 - Add in the vegetable broth and cheese rind (if you are using one), stir and bring to gentle simmer.

 - Then add in the summer squash, zucchini, white beans, basil, parsley and simmer for 5 minutes or until the squash is tender (do not to over cook).

 - Taste and season with more salt and pepper if needed and serve hot.

 Rinds are the outside layer that form on cheese during its aging process.
 Both Parmigiano-Reggiano and Pecorino Romano rinds are full of flavor and add richness to the broth.
-Leave out to keep this a vegan and dairy-free recipe.
+Most cheese shops, including the cheese counter at Whole Foods Market, will give you a rind or sell it to you inexpensively.
+To keep this recipe vegan and dairy-free leave it out altogether.

 1 cup chickpeas or 1 cup pasta are great substitutions for white beans.